Legal education in England: 20th century legal education

-Post-Ormerod, the number of law students increased dramatically to 20,000 in 1991, and woman law students rose significantly, now constituting two thirds of law students.
+Post-Ormrod, the number of law students increased dramatically to 20,000 in 1991, and woman law students rose significantly, now constituting two thirds of law students.
 As a result, law students now make up around 5% of the university population and, due to increasing popularity, the subject has become more competitive.
 Further, law courses have diversified, going beyond purely blackletter law.
 Kent Law school, for example tried an interdisciplinary approach, Birmingham Polytechnic required clinical practice for all three years, and SOAS successfully designed a law course which could cover international legal connections whilst qualifying.
-Boon and Webb argue that Ormerod's role in detaching the stages of qualification has resulted in law being a more diverse and interesting subject.
+Boon and Webb argue that Ormrod's role in detaching the stages of qualification has resulted in law being a more diverse and interesting subject.

 Modern legal education

 Legal education at secondary school

 English Law was created as an English A-level and AS subject in 2017.
 A-level Law covers tort law, contract law, human rights law, the structure of the legal system, and philosophical debates in law, such as the nature of justice.
 A-level law is not required to study law at university.

 Some universities require prospective law applicants to carry out the National Admissions Test for Law (LNAT).
 This test was developed by Oxford University to assess close reading, analytical, and argumentative skills in applicants.